Everything You Need to Know About Becoming a Web Developer

 If you’ve ever thought about becoming a web developer, you came to the right place!
 Pursuing a new career is a big decision, so it’s important to do your research.

 Let’s start with the basics.
 You’re probably well aware that web developers build websites, but there’s much more to it than that.
-Web developers must also analyze user needs to enable the proper content, graphics and capacity to meet the goals of the user and the website’s owner, according to the U.S. Bureau of Labor Statistics (BLS).1
+Web developers must also analyze user needs to ensure the proper content, graphics and underlying structure are used to meet both the goals of the user and the website’s owner, according to the U.S. Bureau of Labor Statistics (BLS).1

 - Using authoring or scripting languages to build websites

 - Writing, designing and editing webpage content or directing others producing content

 - Identifying and correcting problems uncovered by testing or user feedback

 - Converting written, graphic, audio and video components to compatible web formats